DocumentWDP-2

 • Highest level of categorization

-• Groups related errors together
+• Groups related diagnostics together

 • Enables filtering and monitoring by subsystem

-• Reflects your system's architecture or organization
+• Reflects the system's architecture or organization

 2.2 Component is NOT Just Physical

-Components can represent various organizational structures:
+Components MAY represent various organizational structures:

 • Physical subsystem: Database, Network, FileSystem, Cache